Table of Contents

 How Your Thyroid Influences Balance

-The thyroid is a small, butterfly-shaped gland located in the front of your neck.
-It acts as the body's master controller for metabolism.
-It produces hormones—primarily Thyroxine (T4) and Triiodothyronine (T3)—that tell every cell in your body how much energy to use.
+The thyroid acts as the body's master controller for metabolism, producing hormones—primarily Thyroxine (Free T4) and Triiodothyronine (Free T3)—that tell every cell how much energy to use.

-Because thyroid hormones affect almost every system, it is no surprise that they also influence the inner ear.
-The inner ear contains a complex structure called the labyrinth, which is filled with fluid called endolymph.
+Because these hormones affect almost every system, they also influence the inner ear.
+The inner ear contains the labyrinth, a complex structure filled with fluid called endolymph.
 For you to feel balanced, the volume, pressure, and chemical composition of this fluid must be precisely maintained.

 Thyroid hormones help regulate the "pumps" and channels that move electrolytes and fluid in and out of the inner ear.
-If hormone levels are too high or too low, this delicate fluid balance can be disrupted, leading to a "swelling" sensation in the ear or a misfiring of the nerves that tell your brain where you are in space.
+If hormone levels are too high or too low, this fluid balance can be disrupted, leading to a "swelling" sensation or a misfiring of the nerves that control balance.

 Hypothyroidism and Vertigo: The Slowed System

-Hypothyroidism occurs when the thyroid gland does not produce enough hormones.
-This slows down the body’s processes, leading to common symptoms like fatigue, weight gain, and feeling cold.
-However, the impact on balance can be quite profound.
+Hypothyroidism occurs when the thyroid gland does not produce enough hormones, slowing the body’s processes.
+This impact on balance can be profound.

 Fluid Retention and the Inner Ear

-One hallmark of hypothyroidism is "myxedema," a type of swelling caused by the buildup of complex sugars in the body's tissues.
-This fluid retention can occur anywhere, including the tissues of the inner ear.
-When the inner ear becomes slightly "congested" or swollen, it can put pressure on the vestibular nerves, leading to vertigo and even a "plugged" feeling in the ears.
+"Myxedema" is a hallmark of hypothyroidism—swelling caused by the buildup of complex sugars in tissues.
+This fluid retention can occur in the inner ear, putting pressure on vestibular nerves and leading to vertigo or a "plugged" feeling.

 The Autoimmune Connection

-In the UK, the most common cause of hypothyroidism is Hashimoto’s thyroiditis.
-This is an autoimmune condition where the immune system mistakenly attacks the thyroid gland.
+Hashimoto’s thyroiditis is the most common cause of hypothyroidism in the UK.
 Research suggests that people with autoimmune thyroid issues may have a higher risk of other autoimmune-related balance disorders.

 Ménière’s Disease

-There is a documented link between hypothyroidism and Ménière’s disease.
-Ménière’s is a condition characterised by episodes of vertigo, tinnitus (ringing in the ears), and hearing loss.
-Some studies suggest that as many as 1 in 10 people with Ménière’s also have an underactive thyroid.
-In some cases, treating the underlying thyroid deficiency can help reduce the frequency of the vertigo attacks.
+There is a documented link between hypothyroidism and Ménière’s disease, which involves episodes of vertigo, tinnitus, and hearing loss.
+Studies suggest up to 1 in 10 people with Ménière’s also have an underactive thyroid.
 For a broader explanation of the markers involved, see our What Does a Thyroid Blood Test Look Like?
 Results Explained guide.

 Benign Paroxysmal Positional Vertigo (BPPV)